-The Academic Success and Testing Center will reopen three days per week to administer nationwide standardized exams.
+The Academic Success and Testing Center is open to administer nationwide standardized exams and meet proctoring needs for students.
 All employees will wear face coverings and all test candidates will be asked to wear one also.
-No more than ten people will be allowed in the testing center at any one time.
+No more than ten people are allowed in the testing center at any one time.
 Hand sanitizer is available for use by employees and test candidates.
 Testing stations will be cleaned before and after each tester.
-Test candidates' temperatures will be checked with then arrive to check in for their exam and will not be able to take the exam if a fever is indicated.
+Test candidates' temperatures are checked when they arrive to check in for their exam and will not be able to take the exam if a fever is indicated.
 Sign in sheets will be maintained.
+Most of the tutoring and proctoring takes place online.